anuj-cyberSec/Assignment/README.md

 # Assignment
+Creating a Python Flask Web Application and integrating it with ChatGPT API

 You can install Flask and other dependencies using pip, by running the following command in your terminal: pip install flask requests